tomahawkins/fish-and-chickens/README.md

 4. **Chickens:**
     1. Check that the water container is at least half full.
     2. Check that the water container valves are working and not stuck open or stuck closed.
-    3. Clean out debris from food dispenser and add new food so it is about half full.
+    3. Clean out debrie from food dispenser and add new food so it is about half full.
     4. Leave a couple of cups of grubs on the ground in the run.
     5. Collect and return eggs to refrigerator.
     6. If you want to hang out for a bit, the birds would love to run around the backyard.